Google Analytics for your business website

 - Their location

 This is a real useful one if you are doing a lot of promotional activities across social media.
 Within the acquisition tab, by choosing “overview” you can see how people are finding your website:

 - Organic search

 - Social media

-This is something that I get people to look at if they’re feeling very overwhelmed with social media and if they’re promoting on various different platforms, it can quite often be a deciding factor, as to just choosing one social network over another.
-So getting into acquisition, checking into social media and seeing which of those social media platforms is actually working for you, is actually bringing people for you.
+This is something that I get people to look at if they’re feeling very overwhelmed with social media and if they’re promoting on various different platforms, it can quite often be a deciding factor for choosing one social network to focus on.
+Get into acquisition, check into social media and see which of those social media platforms is actually working for you and is actually bringing people for you!

-Those are three things that you can just quickly check in Google Analytics, nothing too complicated, but it just gives you a better idea of who’s coming to your site, how they’re getting there and what they do when they get there.
+Those are three things that you can just quickly check in Google Analytics, nothing too complicated, but it just gives you a better idea of what’s happening o your site so that you can build on what’s working and fix what’s not!